BenjaminDHorne/Open-Source-Basketball-Heat-Map-Maker/README.md

-Hi.
-Thanks for checking out our heat map generating program.
-This program was used in the paper "From Sports to Science: Using Basketball Analytics to Broaden the Appeal of Math and Science Among Youth" published pending.
+This program was used in the paper "From Sports to Science: Using Basketball Analytics to Broaden the Appeal of Math and Science Among Youth" at MIT Sports Analytics Conference 2017.
+This version was used as a proof of concept, our online version is here: https://github.com/BenjaminDHorne/basketball_heatmaps

 Please read this before getting started.